c0ns0le/workspace/README.md

 Basically this is a VM, which includes following software:

-- :construction: NodeJS and NPM
+- NodeJS and NPM
-- :construction: Python
+- Python
-- :construction: Bash / SH
+- Bash / SH
 - :construction: Apache HTTP
-- :construction: PHP
+- PHP
 - :construction: Mysql
 - :construction: MongoDB
 - and many more...